Cilicaine V (Phenoxymethylpenicillin Benzathine)

 Alcohol

-Be careful when drinking alcohol while taking this medicine.
-Avoid drinking alcohol while taking Cilicaine V and for several days after completing treatment.
+Limit alcohol intake while taking Cilicaine V and for several days after finishing treatment.

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Cilicaine V affects you.
-While it generally doesn’t cause problems with driving ability, it may cause dizziness, drowsiness, or tiredness in some people.
+Be careful when driving or operating machinery until you know how Cilicaine V affects you.

 Storage